 Cut pieces of 2x4s 7 inches long and four pieces at 30 ½ inches long.
 Use screws and pocket holes to assemble the two sides then attach the bottom 2×4 just an inch away from the bottom.

 Fit a piece of ¾-inch plywood in the opening before you attach the other 2×4 to the frame.
 Measure and cut exactly so that everything fits, with a height of 22 ½ inches and a width of 7 inches.
 Use screws and pocket holes to secure.

 Finally, form the 2 side panels by attaching the remaining 2×4.

 Step 2 – Construct Middle Support

-Construct another piece of frame from 2x2s and use it to support the middle holding the weight.
+Construct another frame from 2x2s and use it to support the middle holding the weight.
 The “stretchers” and the two legs should have a length of 11 inches and 30 ½ inches respectively.
 Grab the 11 inches long bottom stretcher and attach it 2 ¼ inches from the bottom.
-Use screws and pocket holes upon assembly.
+Use screws and pocket holes to assemble.

 Step 3 – Construct the Cabinet

-Have one side panel attached to the middle support first before attaching that to the other side panel using pocket hole screws.
-Attach the bottom 2x2s in the back 3 inch from the bottom and the front bottom 2x4s 1 inch from the bottom.
+Attach one side panel to the middle support first before attaching it to the other side panel using pocket hole screws.
+Attach the bottom 2x2s to the back 3 inch from the bottom and the front bottom 2x4s 1 inch from the bottom.
 This is the back view.

 Step 4 – Attach the Bottom

-Cut a piece of ¾-inch plywood and fit it in the cabinet’s bottom.
-This should have a dimension of about 11 inches by 27 ½ inches.
+Cut a piece of ¾-inch plywood and fit it to the cabinet’s bottom.
+This should be 11 inches by 27 ½ inches.
 Drill pocket holes in both ends and screw it in place into the 2 side panels.
 The bottom part of the middle support should have it sitting in there.